yosukefk/hrrr2calmet/README.md

 Currently, indices (i0, j0, i1, j1) I assume you can somehow look these up, knowing where the domain of your interest is.

-Right now one file with one time step (hourly analysis file, for example) got translated into one 3D.DAT format file.
-I may add capability to process series of grib2 files into one 3D.DAT file, but this can be done flexibility by CALMET, so I did not do it.